SenseNet/sensenet/docs/content-repository.md

  ### Content access and url resolution

- Every content in SNCR is identified by its unique Id and its path.
-You cannot change a content ID, but you can move a content to another folder and thus change its path.
+ Every content in SNCR is identified by its unique Id and its Path.
+You cannot change a content id, but you can move a content to another folder and thus change its path.
 The tree structure of the SNCR makes it possible to use the path as a link to the content, and thus the individual content can be addressed by their root-relative or site-relative paths as URL links.
-For example a root-relative /Root/Sites/DefaultSite/My-folder/My-file.docx content can be addressed as My-folder/My-file.docx if your browser is on the Default_Site.
+For example a root-relative /Root/Sites/DefaultSite/My-folder/My-file.docx content can be addressed as My-folder/My-file.docx if your browser points to a url that is registered on the Default_Site.

  ### Managing sensenet Content Repository

-In an ECM system, just as in our case in sensenet ECM most of the operation of end users consists of searching, reading and writing content in the content repository.
+In an ECM system the most frequently used operations are searching, reading and writing content in the content repository.
 Document libraries in workspaces, custom forms, pictures in image libraries are all stored and managed in the one and only big tree of sensenet Content Repository.
-If you want to have an overview of the whole tree structure (similarly to Windows Explorer or OSX Finder) you can use the administrative GUI of sensenet ECM, the [Content Explorer](content-explorer.md).
+If you want to have an overview of the whole tree structure (similarly to Windows Explorer or OSX Finder) you can use the administrative GUI of sensenet ECM, the [Content Explorer](content-explorer.md) (this is available only if you have the [WebPages](https://github.com/SenseNet/sn-webpages) component or the full sensenet ECM 6.5 product installed).